Perl5-Alien/Test-Alien/README.md

 The module name detected during the XS parsing phase will be passed in to the subtest.
 This is helpful when you are using a generated module name.

+# CAVEATS

+This module uses [Test::Stream](https://metacpan.org/pod/Test::Stream) instead of [Test::More](https://metacpan.org/pod/Test::More).

+Although [Test::Stream](https://metacpan.org/pod/Test::Stream) has gone "stable" it is a relatively new module, and thus the interface is probably still in a state of flux to some extent.

 # AUTHOR